Magoosh and Kaplan are both well-known test prep providers. We conducted a Magoosh vs. Kaplan MCAT review to help you compare the two providers.

-Kaplan has a ton of different options for MCAT prep courses, including 6- and 9-month subscription options for both the self-paced and live online course.
-Magoosh keeps it simple by offering 1 main option.
+Kaplan has a ton of different options, including 6- and 9-month subscription options for both the self-paced and live online course.
+Magoosh keeps it simple by offering one main option.

 If you want an individual review of each of these options, read the following:

 You can use our MCAT practice tests to prepare for the exam before making a large purchase.

 - Someone who wants a great score improvement guarantee

 - Someone who enjoys bite-size videos versus long lecture videos

 - Someone looking for a lot of practice questions or exams